Lough Neagh

 Lough Neagh (/lɒx ˈneɪ/ lokh-_-NAY; Loch nEathach /ga/) is a freshwater lake in Northern Ireland and is the largest lake on the island of Ireland and in the British Isles.
 It has a surface area of 383 km2 and is about 19 mi long and 9 mi wide.
 According to Northern Ireland Water, it supplies 40.7% of Northern Ireland's drinking water.

 Its main inflows are the Upper River Bann and Blackwater, and its main outflow is the Lower Bann.
 There are several small islands, including Ram's Island, Coney Island and Derrywarragh Island.
 The lake bed is owned by the 12th Earl of Shaftesbury and the lake is managed by Lough Neagh Partnership.
 Its name comes from Irish Loch nEachach /ga/, meaning "Eachaidh's lake".

+From 2023 blue-green algae has polluted the lough.

 Geography

 With an area of 383 km2, it is the British Isles' largest lake by area and is ranked 34th in the list of largest lakes of Europe.
 Located 20 mi west of Belfast, it is about 19 mi long and 9 mi wide.
 It is very shallow around the margins and the average depth in the main body of the lake is about 30 ft, although at its deepest the lough is about 80 ft deep.